 Don’t get me wrong, I enjoy hosting a party.
 But it’s also a lot of work, produces a greater likelihood of accidents that cause damage, and the traffic can contaminate all the surfaces of your home with germs.
 I know that sounds antisocial, but there are alternatives that allow you to have better parties without buying a big house to have them in and all the headaches that go with it.

 You can have your bashes at public parks, community facilities, restaurants, hotels, and more.
 Some restaurants will provide a free private room when everyone in the group is going to buy a meal.
 And you could arrange for a set menu of three or four meal options and get a lower fixed price and have everyone pay their equal share.
 Drinks would be paid individually.
 Although more pricey, hotels are an ideal place to hold celebrations especially if they involve people coming in from out of town.
 If the group is big enough you can negotiate lower pricing if it’s a fixed menu and lower rates on sleeping rooms.

 So there are no solid reasons to allow your choice in the size of your house to be dictated by perceived future social obligations.
 Let go of those advertising images of gatherings with family and friends in the big house and create your own visualizations designed to your specifications.

 Ego & Competitiveness

-Tiny living and small houses go against established social traditions that were created in the most part by consumer product and homebuilder advertising.
+Tiny living and small houses go against established social traditions that were created for the most part by consumer products and homebuilder advertising.
 But economic downturns, creative people seeking a better way to live, and large numbers of baby boomers who are at or nearing retirement are leading to a peaceful revolution toward small houses.

 One of the things I like about small houses and tiny living is that it is non-conforming.
 I enjoy beating the system and creating a more intelligent way to live.
 Doing what everybody else is doing is unimaginative and boring.